 Why Do My Kids Keep Getting Sick?

-It's possible that a child could be sick with multiple viruses.
-Their symptoms from one illness may not have completely resolved before they start to have symptoms from another virus.
+It's possible that a child could be sick with multiple viruses at once.
+Their symptoms from one illness may not have been completely resolved before they start to have symptoms from another virus.

-Dr. Mandie Tibball Svatek answers common questions from parents about protecting kids from illness.
+Dr. Mandie Tibball Svatek, a pediatric hospitalist at University Health, answers common questions from parents about protecting kids from illness.

 If there are different variants of the virus in the community — such as the flu — there is the potential to get repeat infections.